 A DMARC policy tells the email receiver how to handle an email message if it doesn't pass DMARC authentication.
 There are 3 options:

 - none, also called the monitoring mode, in which no action is taken;

 - quarantine; the email is moved to the spam folder (quarantined);

 - reject; the email is rejected outright - the recipient will never see it.

 You can specify the DMARC policy in a DMARC record, where the policy appears in the p tag, like

 A DMARC record is a TXT record published to the DNS for your domain, under

-_dmarc.yourdomain.com, where “yourdomain.com” is replaced with your actual domain name (or subdomain).
+_dmarc.yourdomain.com, where “yourdomain.com” is replaced with your actual domain (or subdomain).
 It tells the email receiver what to do when an email message fails DMARC authentication, and also where to send reports on email delivery statistics.